Peter Klepec: Commemoration

 A year or two later, another statue was carved by Stane Jarm, of Osilnica by birth, erected in the Kovač inn there.

-The addition of a Petər Klepəc commemoration to the annual Petruvo festivities on June 29 further cemented the place of Osilnica in the popular perception of Petər Klepəc.
+The addition of a Peter Klepec commemoration to the annual Petruvo festivities on June 29 further cemented the place of Osilnica in the popular perception of Peter Klepec.
 But this led to some resentment from neighbouring towns, and especially those across the river where the ethnic identification of the population by that time was Croat.
 Tensions rose over the Osilnica municipality having three statues while Mali Lug itself no longer had any, and over only the Slovene side of the river having a statue, though this was the result of a local focus rather than broader narrow-mindedness.
 (Note: At the time, Nikolić was unaware of the existence of the house in Mali Lug.)
-In the end it was Marijan Leš who eased those tensions by carving a larger, more challenging statue, with the financing of the city of Čabar and wood from the Šumarija Gerovo and Uprava šuma Podružnice Delnice and erecting it in front of the Petər Klepəc house in Mali Lug on 20 July 2007.
+In the end it was Marijan Leš who eased those tensions by carving a larger, more challenging statue, with the financing of the city of Čabar and wood from the Šumarija Gerovo and Uprava šuma Podružnice Delnice and erecting it in front of the Peter Klepec house in Mali Lug on 20 July 2007.